legowiifun/GeometryDashHideUI/about.md

 If you are making a mod that modifies the UI, and you want it to automatically be hidden when this mod is activated without me needing to update it, place your new UI elements in the UILayer.

 This mod is known not to work with: the players in Globed, the ghosts in Platformer Ghosts, and Prism Menu's UI elements.
-There are also issues with the offscreen ghosts in Platformer Ghosts appearing, even when the icons are not offscreen.

-Some mods that this mod is guarenteed to work with: Megahack, Stat Display, the progress bar and ping labels of Globed, the best time display of PlatformerGhosts, channelViewer, QOLMod, RunInfo, Eclipse, and GDH.
+Some mods that this mod is guarenteed to work with: Megahack, Stat Display, the progress bar and ping labels of Globed, the best time display and offscreen players of PlatformerGhosts, channelViewer, QOLMod, RunInfo, Eclipse, and GDH.